 This trick is quite helpful to find information when you are not quite sure what you are looking for.
 Or when you want to see how far down the rabbit hole of the Google algorithm you can go.

-See the results for: How to * in machine learning
+See the results for How to * in machine learning

 12. After operator

-Similar to before operator, When you want to find content that is published after a specific date, you should use the ‘after’ operator
+Similar to the before operator, When you want to find content that is published after a specific date, you should use the ‘after’ operator

-See the results for: free data science books after:2020-12
+See the results for free data science books after:2020-12

 Recommended Stories: